Aloe Blacc – Good Things: #972 of best 1,000 albums ever!

 And “Hey Brother” leans into its ‘70s funk roots quite nicely.

-Pop culture stuff that’s somehow related to Aloe Blaccc’s Good Things
+Pop culture stuff that’s somehow related to Aloe Blacc’s Good Things

-As I note above, How to Make It In America was sadly short-lived, only airing two seasons on HBO a full decade ago now.
+As I note above, How to Make It In America was sadly short-lived, only airing two seasons on HBO back in the early 2010s.

-I’ve always been drawn to stories that take place in metro New York, so therefore it’s not shocking that The Sopranos and Mad Men remain two of my favorite TV series of all time.
+I’ve always been drawn to stories that take place in metro New York, so therefore it’s not shocking that The Sopranos and Mad Men remain two of my favorite TV series.

 And as we know, my man Paul Kinsey from Mad Men likes his Ukrainian food as well.